 Basically, every everything we talked about today boils down to: if you’re providing therapy to someone outside of your state or nation you’re technically providing therapy in two places and therefore need to meet the regulations of both locations.

-If that sounds like a lot of work to you, you’re feeling overwhelmed by the business end of an online practice AND finding a HIPAA compliant video platform book a call with us.
+If that sounds like a lot of work to you, you’re feeling overwhelmed by the business end of an online practice AND finding a HIPAA compliant video platform, see a demo.
 Making YOUR practice simple is what we do!